petermp79/coding-challenges/README.md

 Unfortunately, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently, they all hope that the coding challenge will help them to pick out people with the highest IQ.
-Yet, most likely, it will favor those who are just grasduating from school or can afford to go through the coding challenge training long enough.
-In the process, it also causes loss of income and hardship for those who desparately need a job.
+Yet, most likely, it will favor those who are just grasduating from school or can afford to go through the coding challenge training long enough to memorize it all.
+In the process, it also causes loss of income and unnecessary hardship for those who desparately need a job to feed their family.

 Dont agree with me?
 Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job.